 Estate Duty surviving spouse exemption: power to appropriate capital

 Where a person has the power to appropriate capital and make the settled property their own, it is possible that they were competent to dispose (IHTM04457) of the property and exemption should be denied.
-Some cases are borderline, and you should refer to TG for advice if you are in any doubt.
+Some cases are borderline, and you should refer to Technical for advice if you are in any doubt.
 The following guidance, and examples, will help in some cases

 - a power to appropriate for their own use and benefit such part of the capital of settled property as they may need should not be regarded as making the person competent to dispose of any unappropriated property.
 (Re Pedrotti’s Will (1859) 27 Beav 583)